 To get the skinny on the best way to keep a car clean, I turned to Mike Stoops, the Senior Global Product & Training Specialist at Meguiar’s, who pretty much has a lock on car care.
-Stoops spoke at length about the dangers of pollen, the best way to clean a car, towel management and his specific product recommendations.
-Good luck, and may your car — and your sinuses — remain as pollen-free as possible.
+Stoops spoke at length about the best way to clean a car, towel management and his specific product recommendations.
+Good luck, and may your car remain as dirt-free as possible.

 A Word on Towel Management